silverstripe/silverstripe-framework/docs/en/topics/datamodel.md

 	  }
 	}

+## Maps

+A map is an array where the array indexes contain data as well as the values.
+You can build a map from any DataList like this:

+	:::php
+	$members = DataList::create('Member')->map('ID', 'FirstName');

+This will return a map where the keys are Member IDs, and the values are the corresponding FirstName values.
+Like everything else in the ORM, these maps are lazy loaded, so the following code will only query a single record from the database:

+	:::php
+	$members = DataList::create('Member')->map('ID', 'FirstName');
+	echo $member[5];

+This functionality is provided by the `SS_Map` class, which can be used to build a map around any `SS_List`.

+	:::php
+	$members = DataList::create('Member');
+	$map = new SS_Map($members, 'ID', 'FirstName');

 ## Data Handling

 When saving data through the object model, you don't have to manually escape strings to create SQL-safe commands.